torch/luajit-rocks/README.md

 We want to provide an easy to way to users for installing _recent_ versions of LuaJIT (or Lua) and luarocks, with almost no efforts.

-The provided LuaJIT (or Lua) and luarocks point on their respective git repository.
-We did not make any changes, except the compilation and installation process.
+The provided LuaJIT (or Lua) and luarocks point to their respective git repository.
+We did not make any changes, except the compilation and installation processes.

 In addition,
-  - Luarocks (or Lua) will be installed at the same location than LuaJIT and will know about LuaJIT shared library location (mandatory for Windows installs).
+  - Luarocks (or Lua) will be installed at the same location as LuaJIT and will know about LuaJIT shared library location (mandatory for Windows installs).
 It will also not be confused if you have several LuaJIT+luarocks at different locations.